 Incorporating slow-moving recorder data in a species distribution modeling framework

-Team: Janelle Badger, Yvonne Barkley, Devin Johnson, Kaitlin Palmer, Selene Fregosi (PIFSC)
+Team: Janelle Gardner, Yvonne Barkley, Devin Johnson, Kaitlin Palmer, Selene Fregosi, Megan Wood (PIFSC)

 The SPACIOUS project (Spatial Population Assessment of Cetaceans Integrating acoustic Observations from Uncrewed Systems) aims to develop the analytical framework necessary to integrate PAM data from slow-moving passive acoustic recorders, including underwater gliders and drifting acoustic recorders, into quantitative assessments of population distribution and density.
 The PAM and UxS SIs are heavily investing in the testing and development of PAM-equipped gliders and this effort will ensure that those developments are more quickly leveraged to improve cetacean assessments.
 This project will focus on developing a statistical framework that integrates PAM data from underwater gliders and drifters with existing visual-based species distribution models (SDM) to achieve more accurate ensemble models with seasonal context.